elina2027/Capstone_CPP/README.md

 # Ctrl-F with Gap - WebAssembly Text Search Extension

-A high-performance browser extension that enables searching for two words with a specified character gap between them.
-This extension leverages WebAssembly (compiled from C++) for extremely fast text searching even in large documents.
+Beyond Ctrl+F: A High-Performance Browser Extension for Proximity-Based Text Highlighting Using C++ and WebAssembly.
+Enables searching for two words with a specified character gap between them.

 ## Features